by Pastor Tim Burt

 You may have something you greatly treasure.
 When it’s in a secure place you are content and at peace about it.
 But imagine something you greatly treasured getting misplaced or lost.
 The value of it immediately climbs and you go on the hunt until you’ve found it.
 Then you experience that wave of relief that sweeps over you when you do find it.
 I can relate to this woman because I’ve lived this experience.
 Have you?

 Jesus is trying to tell us something here.
 He is revealing the heart of God toward the lost in telling this story.
 God passionately loves all those that have become His children through faith in Jesus.
-He has placed great value upon us and He will always take care of those who have received Jesus and believe.
+He has placed great value upon us and He will always take care of us.
 But Jesus is always working to reveal Himself and His love to the lost.
 He assigns His angels to assist Him.
-Though people be lost and possibly even living like the devil, they are a part of mankind—His creation, who Jesus died for.
+Though people are lost and possibly living like the devil, they are also a part of mankind—His creation, who Jesus died for.
 Satan has lied and worked to pervert every truth of God in order to draw them away from God and into his own misery and destiny including Hell.
-That is not God’s plan for them.
+That’s not God’s plan for them.
 As Jesus said in John 10:10, “He wants to give them life and give it more abundantly.”
 That means a life of blessing on this earth as well as the gift of eternal life in Heaven with Him!

 If the story Jesus told wasn’t powerful enough, He tells us something more: not a story or analogy and definitely not an exaggeration.
 He reveals a picture of an ongoing event in Heaven.
 He said, “In the same way,” (speaking of the found coin,) “I tell you, there is rejoicing in the presence of the angels of God over one sinner who repents.”
 (Luke 15:10) Imagine this.
 There is a continuous rejoicing of the angels that ripples through Heaven because there are always people being saved.
 Could it be like the sound of an excited crowd in a full 100,000 seat stadium only at a volume level we can’t imagine?
 The joy in Heaven and the sound must be majestic and like a symphony beyond our comprehension!

-We can’t have an expectation of the lost—whether they are our own loved ones or strangers around us, to act in a biblical and godly manner.
+We can’t have an expectation of the lost to act or think godly or civil—whether they are our own loved ones or strangers around us.
+They have to receive Jesus to truly be able to act in a biblical and godly manner.
+They can’t grasp the truths of God’s words without the Holy Spirit.
+And so to get disgusted with them is to have an expectation for something they are incapable of.
 The Bible says the secret things of God are hidden from their blinded eyes.
 2 Corinthians 4:4 says, “Satan—the god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God.”
-Some of their worldly behaviors or attitude may disgust us but we can’t abandon them.
-They may be tough to be around and I’m not suggesting we be in continuous fellowship with them, but remember they are God’s—and so your, lost coin.
+Some of their worldly behaviors or attitudes may disgust us but we can’t abandon them.
+They may be tough to be around and I’m not suggesting we be in continuous fellowship with them.
+But we must remember they are God’s lost coin and so they become our lost coin also.

 Hebrews 1:14 (NIV) “Are not all angels ministering spirits sent to serve those who will inherit salvation”